Essendine: Buildings

-The small church has a notable Norman tympanum over its south door.
-It is built within the remains of the Castle, which appears to have been a very early Norman bailey later developing into a strongly fortified manor.
+The small Church of St Mary Magdalene has a notable Norman tympanum over its south door.
+It is built within the remains of the castle, which appears to have been a very early Norman bailey later developing into a strongly fortified manor.

 The village is dominated by a large industrial site, once the factory of Allis Chalmers, later Fiat-Allis.
 After closure various buildings were rented to a variety of small enterprises, and there are a large number of small businesses to be found to this day.
 Controversially two substantial fires occurred there in a short time.

 The railway

 Essendine railway station was on the East Coast Main Line.
 The railway line and station opened in 1852 and the station closed in 1966.
 The line is still very busy.

 The station also became the main line terminus of the short Stamford to Essendine line (via Belmesthorpe) which opened in 1856.
 The Bourn and Essendine Railway (old spelling) opened on 16 May 1860.

 On 3 July 1938, north of Essendine and just over the border in Lincolnshire at Milepost 90¼, LNER Class A4 locomotive number 4468 Mallard set the land speed record for a steam locomotive, reaching 126 mph, unbeaten to this day.
 A commemorative sign was erected by the track near the milepost in 1998.